kbilsted/AutonumberMarkdown/README.md

 # Auto number Markdown
-Autonumbering of markdown documents with chapters, sections, subsections, ...
+Autonumbering of markdown documents with chapters, sections, subsections.
+It makes it easy to write longer structured documents in the editor while at the same time give you near "automatic" numbering.

-Syntax: `AutonumberMarkdown <filename>`
+Syntax: `AutonumberMarkdown [--sectionsOnly] <filename>`

 It reads the file and renumerate the chapters `#`, sections `##`, subsections `###`... of your markdown document.